Are you wondering, “Is Buenos Aires safe?”

 Pickpocketing, scams, and muggings are a rampant problem throughout the city, and they’re things you’re going to want to take precautions against, whilst getting to know the tourist attractions in Buenos Aires.

-Watching where you go and how you carry things like money and valuables is going to be extremely important.
+Watching where you go and how you carry things like money and valuables such as your mobile device is going to be extremely important here.

-For safety in Buenos Aires wear clothes that have pockets with buttons and zippers rather than carrying a wallet in an open pocket or even carrying a purse.
+For safety in Buenos Aires, wear clothes that have pockets with buttons and zips rather than carrying a wallet in an open pocket or even carrying a fancy purse.
+I often carry a pouch like this one to keep my case extra safe.

 Medium Risk Events